 Around one in three people with coronavirus do not have symptoms.
 Lateral flow testing is a fast and simple way to test people who do not have symptoms, but who may still be spreading the virus.

-Rapid testing is now being offered to everyone, with people encouraged to take regular tests (twice a week) to help prevent outbreaks and reclaim a more normal way of life.
+Free rapid testing is now being offered to everyone, with people encouraged to take regular tests (twice a week) to help prevent outbreaks and reclaim a more normal way of life.

 Before the test